Kmaina32/Ubuntu-Academy-/markdown_files/FRAMEWORK.md

-# Akili A.I.
-Academy - Technical Framework
+# Edgewood International A.I College - Technical Framework

-This document outlines the core technologies and architectural principles that power the Akili A.I.
-Academy platform.
+This document outlines the core technologies and architectural principles that power the Edgewood International A.I College platform.

 ## 1. Core Technologies